Socotra Caves: Natural Wonders Worth Exploring

 When is the best time to visit Socotra and see its caves?

 The greatest time to visit Socotra Island is between October and April, when the weather is cooler and drier, perfect for cave exploration and outdoor sports.
+Avoid the windy season (June-September).

 What gear do I need to go into the caves of Socotra?